Timeless beef recipes to enjoy again and again

 Scotch Beef has coveted Protected Geographical Indication (PGI) status, meaning it is sourced only from selected Scottish farms and all cattle are born, reared and processed in Scotland.

-So when you purchase Scotch Beef with the yellow PGI logo, you can be certain you are supporting local farmers and that the source of your food is entirely traceable.
+So when you purchase Scotch Beef with the yellow PGI logo (pictured above), you can be certain you are supporting local farmers and that the source of your food is entirely traceable.

 The Scotch Beef PGI logo also provides assurance of high standards of animal welfare.
 Quality Meat Scotland has a partnership with the Scottish SPCA as well as an Animal Welfare and Wellbeing Charter.